 Opening Principle #1: Activate Your Pieces

 So you need to put your pieces on better squares for them to reach their full potential.
-This is done by developing and thus activating your pieces.
+You do that by developing and activating your pieces.

 Common Chess Opening Mistakes